Hurricane Fly: 2012/2013 season

 Hurricane Fly began the 2012/2013 season by winning the Morgiana Hurdle in November by twelve lengths from Captain Cee Bee.
 On 29 December, the gelding won his thirteenth Grade One race when he won the December Festival Hurdle by seven lengths.
 Hurricane Fly won his third consecutive Irish Champion Hurdle on 27 January, beating Thousand Stars by five lengths with Binocular in third place.
 After the race, Mullins expressed the view that the gelding had returned to his best form.
-In the lead up to Cheltenham, it was clear that many pundits and bookies still doubted whether the 2011 champion could act on the track.
-Paddy Power gave a money-back special that if Hurricane Fly won, all losing bets would be refunded.
-A huge crowd travelled over from Ireland.

 On 12 March 2013 at Cheltenham, Hurricane Fly attempted to become the first horse since Comedy of Errors in 1975 to regain the Cheltenham Champion Hurdle.
 Ridden by Ruby Walsh, he was backed from 9/4 in the morning into an SP of 13/8 favourite against eight opponents, including 2012 champion Rock On Ruby and 2010 champion Binocular.
 After going through a flat spot and appearing to struggle early in the race, Hurricane Fly tracked the front-running Rock On Ruby before coming back on the bridle coming around the home bend and taking the lead after the second-last hurdle.
 He won by two and a half lengths from the 2012 champion, Rock On Ruby, with Countrywide Flame in third.

 On 26 April, Hurricane Fly ended his season by winning his 16th grade one race, equalling legendary chaser Kauto Star and American flat champion John Henry.
 This was also Hurricane Fly's fourth consecutive Punchestown Champion Hurdle.
 He beat Thousand Stars by seven lengths with Rock On Ruby in third.